2022 Vic Award

-The technology Jason makes available through his company Arcitecta comprises unique and uniquely valuable innovations launch software capabilities in whole new directions.
-That Jason bootstrapped his vision to achieve global leadership that outstrips the corporate gorillas of the software world faces down the popular and misguided myth that success requires venture capital.
+The technology Jason makes available through his company Arcitecta comprises unique and uniquely valuable innovations that launch software capabilities in whole new directions.
+That Jason bootstrapped his vision to achieve global leadership that outstrips the corporate gorillas of the software world, faces down the popular and misguided myth that success requires venture capital.

 I can’t wait to see what happens next as Jason continues to innovate, disrupt, inspire and explode the envelope of what’s possible.”

 Jason's Bachelor’s degree from the University of Tasmania was in Quantum Physics and Computer Science, augmented with Fine Arts.
 He considered progressing to post-graduate research but, instead, decided to enter the workforce.

 During the 1990s Jason worked on industrial, commercial, scientific, and creative applications for computing.
 While at Kodak in Melbourne, at a time when motion picture industry was moving from analogue film to digital film, he was part of a project involving non-linear editing and compositing (which went on to win a Scientific and Engineering Academy Award in 2005).
 He also moved to Canada in the mid-1990s to work with Discreet Logic, leading a small research team exploring next generation database systems.
 These experiences in media management, non-linear editing, and visual effects (VFX), made obvious the big challenge of working with huge amounts of data.